IntelliTect/tidier/eslint/README.md

 [ESLint](http://eslint.org/) is a linting utility for Javascript.
 There are integrations for all major IDEs that will automatically lint your `.js` and `.jsx` files.
 The utility can also be run via command line.

-Our rules are currently based on the default Airbnb Javascript style guide [[link](https://github.com/airbnb/javascript)], but will soon include more fine-grained customization.
+Our rules are currently based on the default [Airbnb Javascript style guide](https://github.com/airbnb/javascript), but will soon include more fine-grained customization.

 For documentation and examples on the available rules, refer to the following: